These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips!

 I am a strong believer in healthy eating and swapping out ingredients for healthy alternatives without sacrificing taste and texture.
 However, I also do not shy away from real butter and cane sugar.
-Healthy living is all about balance rather than deprivation.
+And that’s what these cookies use for the best results!

-• Full control: Be ahead of the game by making homemade cookies right from scratch with no additives, preservatives or ingredients you can’t pronounce.
+• Control over the ingredients: Unlike store-bought oatmeal cookies, your homemade oatmeal cookies will have no additives, preservatives or ingredients you can’t pronounce.

-• Real food ingredients: When it comes to making classic healthy oatmeal chocolate chip cookies that have a moist, buttery, melt in your mouth texture, I know that there really is no way around using things like butter and sugar.
-We also add whole grain spelt or whole wheat flour for more health benefits.
-Source organic, natural and possibly local ingredients, whenever possible.
+• Real food ingredients: When it comes to making classic oatmeal cookies that have melt in your mouth texture, I know there is really no way around using things like butter and sugar.
+We also use whole grain flour for more health benefits.

 Oats, chocolate chips, spelt flour, butter, eggs, chocolate chips, vanilla, cinnamon, baking soda, salt, sugar.